UoP-HPC/UoP-HPC-Docs/source/virtualisation/windows.rst

 * It requires `Secure Boot <https://support.microsoft.com/en-gb/windows/windows-11-and-secure-boot-a8ff1202-c0d9-42f5-940f-843abef64fad>`_
 * It requires `TPM 2.0 <https://support.microsoft.com/en-gb/windows/enable-tpm-2-0-on-your-pc-1fd5a332-360d-4f46-a1e7-ae6b0c90645c>`_

-We will enable Secure Boot by using firmware that support Secure Boot.
+We will enable Secure Boot by using firmware that supports Secure Boot.
 We will also enable TPM 2.0 by using :bash:`swtpm`, a TPM Emulator.
 We will also ensure that that the installation makes use of hardware assisted virtualisation and paravirtualisation features.

 Desktop Session
 ---------------